“Why do you love to move?

 Without digging into the theoretical background here (Arnold, 1979 is a good start for those who are interested), I’m fascinated by what Lambert suggests we can change in our practice of PE.
 Particularly ‘Thinking, Intention, Sensing, & Sharing’ in movement.
 How can we make it exciting and valuable for everyone?
 Lambert suggests that sharing experiences before activity could trigger women to seek and embrace pleasure in movement.
 The thrill of hard physical work, deliciously aching muscles, feeling alive, strong, able, competent, powerful.
 Women also connect to experiencing movement that is powerful!

-Lambert suggests that in order to trigger an expectation of pleasure and meaning in movement, we can to share our embodied experiences.
+Lambert suggests that in order to trigger an expectation of pleasure and meaning in movement, we need to share our embodied experiences.
 We also need to challenge current ways of teaching PE, be unapologetically disruptive of the old ways of thinking (especially about the experiences of young women), challenge assumptions, engage and inspire.
 One of the biggest challenges is the pervasive socio-cultural narrative of it being unfeminine and unattractive to work hard, sweat, enjoy the discomfort and being powerful as a woman.

 How are we going to inspire engagement through finding pleasure in movement in curriculum PE?
 We would love to know what you think about the possible answers here.
 And if you are interested, please listen to our discussion on the podcast.